 WomanGatherings are informational and inspirational evenings intended to nurture the womanspirit in each of us.
 Held the third Thursday of most months at Open House: Meet in the Middle (210 E Main Street, FR) from 5:30pm-7pm.
 This is a FREE event!
 Join us next time.

 - FB LIVE @ 6:00 PM with hostess Eka Kapiotis Guest Speaker: Debbie Copeland, Author

 - 540.636.7007 – Call for with questions!

-This week’s showtimes at Royal Cinemas as of January 21st
+This week’s showtimes at Royal Cinemas as of March 23rd

 Are you looking for the full movie-going experience without having to wait in the long lines that often accompany that experience?
 Then look no further because Royal Cinemas movie theatre is the answer.
 Get the whole gang together and enjoy a movie!
 Reserved seating in all auditoriums.

-Here is a list of this week’s showtimes at Royal Cinemas as of Friday, January 21:
+Here is a list of this week’s showtimes at Royal Cinemas as of Thursday, March 23: